aflin/rampart_docs/source/sql-server-funcs.rst

 -  ``stream``: Use the default output mode: a continuous stream of hexadecimal bytes.

--  ``pretty``: Return a “pretty” version of the data: print 16 byte per line, space-separate the hexadecimal bytes, and print an ASCII dump on the right side.
+-  ``pretty``: Return a “pretty” version of the data: print 16 bytes per line, space-separate the hexadecimal bytes, and print an ASCII dump on the right side.